radioactive17/Request-Tracker-Bloomington/README.md

 ```

 After installing the necessary dependencies, make sure to import the dataset and store it in the base folder of your project directory.
-Remember, it's essential to clean the dataset for better visualizations and analysis.
+Note: It's essential to clean the dataset for better visualization and analysis.

 ## Run the program
-After installing the dependencies and having the dataset at base folder you can go ahead and execute the program.
+After installing the dependencies and having the dataset in the base folder, you can go ahead and execute the program.
-Make sure you are in the directory containing app.py file and Run the following command line to bring up the sever
+Make sure you are in the directory containing the app.py file and Run the following command line to bring up the server
 ```bash
 streamlit run app.py
 ```